lenderpanel

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-After months of negotiations we simply can't agree with our landlord on how much the lease extension should cost for our flat in Tufnell Park.
-Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?
+Having spent years of correspondence we cannot agree with our landlord on how much the lease extension should cost for our flat in Tufnell Park.
+Can we issue an application to the Residential Property Tribunal Service?

-Where there is a missing landlord or if there is dispute about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the Leasehold Valuation Tribunal to assess the amount due.
+Where there is a missing landlord or where there is disagreement about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the First-tier Tribunal (Property Chamber) to assess the amount due.

-An example of a Lease Extension matter before the tribunal for a Tufnell Park flat is Flat 2 27 Mackeson Road in December 2012.
-The Tribunal assessed the value of the lease extension premium at £35,435 and rounded the figure to £35,500 This case was in relation to 1 flat.
-The unexpired lease term was 64.77 years.
+An example of a Lease Extension decision for a Tufnell Park property is Flat 2 27 Mackeson Road in December 2012.
+The Tribunal assessed the value of the lease extension premium at £35,435 and rounded the figure to £35,500 This case related to 1 flat.
+The unexpired term as at the valuation date was 64.77 years.

 Last updated